GATB/dsk/README.md

 To pass several files as input : pass a list of file names (separator is ,) ex:

     ./dsk  -file A1.fa,A2.fa,A3.fa  -kmer-size 31

+Alternatively, it takes a list of files (one file per line) as input:

+    ls -1 *.fastq > list_reads
+    ./dsk -file list_reads

 ## Results visualisation